edwardmartins/algorithms-and-data-structures/README.md

 More than **100 hundred problems solved** using different algorithms and data structures

+You can also check my profile at this competitive programming spanish website https://www.aceptaelreto.com/user/profile.php

 # What I learned

 I learned Algorithms and Data structures at an **advanced** level and I acquire **strong problem solving skills**